fot. z archiwum przewodnika

 3. Day 3 Caravan path

 We will have our breakfast and ride out to visit a couple of local villages: Lliar, Hoshteva, Koncka i Nivan.
-You will notice some changes to the landcape, more diveristy: sharp cliffs, rivers, woods and mountains.
+You will notice some changes to the landcape, more diversity: sharp cliffs, rivers, woods and mountains.
 We will probably encounter local shepherds with their herds.
 We will also ride on the most important horse trail of the 17th and 18th centuries that used to connect major trade centers of southern Albania.
 We will pass the Rock of Zhej, a beautiful natural monument, and stop for a short break at a spring in Lliar, built in the 19th century by Ali Pasha.
 We will take a look at a medieval stone bridge that collapsed in 2018 in a place where – on a warm day – you can enjoy a swim.
 There’s also a medieval Hoshteva church nearby, built originally in year 999 and recreated for the last time in 1866.
 We will also pass a byzantine church in Lliar and the Nivan Saint Mehill monastery, built in 1702.
 The bridge we will ride right through was built at the same time in order to create a good connection between the monastery and the village of Nderan, an important animal trade center in the middle ages.
 We’ll stay for the night with the same family as the day before.

 5. Day 5 Time travel